-Interview Waiver Applications: If you already have a full-validity B1/B2, C1/D, or D visa that is valid or that expired less than 24 months ago, you may be eligible to renew your visa without an interview.
+Interview Waiver Applications: If you already have a full-validity B1/B2, C1/D, D, F, or M visa that is valid or that expired fewer than 24 months ago, you may be eligible to renew your visa without an interview.
+In the case of F or M (student) visas, you must either be continuing in the same institution or entering the same course of study at a different institution.
 Applicants under 14 or over 79 years of age may also be eligible for an interview waiver.
 Your eligibility for an interview waiver will be determined during the application process.
 To start that process, click here: https://ceac.state.gov/CEAC/.

 Nonimmigrant Visa Fees Have Been Extended: The U.S. Department of State will extend the validity of nonimmigrant visa payments (known as MRV fees) until September 30, 2022, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations to schedule and/or attend a visa appointment based on the previously paid fee.